The Old Custom House, Dublin: Commissioning and construction

 Further land reclamation works from the River Liffey in the area from the seventeenth century onwards allowed for the eventual construction of a new Custom House in 1704-06 on what was already then known as Custom House Quay.
-Commissioned by chief commissioner William Conolly and constructed to designs by architect Thomas Burgh, the building was sited just downriver of Essex Bridge.
-It was the first to be built outside the city walls of Dublin, a significant moment, indicating a growing confidence in the political and military stability of the city.
+Commissioned by chief commissioner William Conolly and constructed to designs by architect Thomas Burgh, the building was sited just downriver of Essex Bridge (known locally as Capel Street Bridge).
+It was the first to be built outside the city walls of Dublin, a significant moment, indicating growing confidence in the political and military stability of the city.

+Samuel Watson's "The Gentleman's and Citizen's Almanack" for the year 1792, notes that the foundation for the building was laid in 1707, but does not give a completion year.

 For much of the 18th century, Essex Bridge was the most westerly bridge on the River Liffey, and the furthest point upriver to which tall-masted merchant ships could navigate.

 Merchant ships arriving into Dublin had the choice whether to unload their goods onto lighters or gabbards to be transported by them further upstream, or to wait for a tide sufficient to carry the ship (often against the prevailing western wind) upriver to the congested space beside Essex Bridge at Capel Street where the number of ships already lying alongside the quay dictated the turn-around times for incoming ships.
-The port at Essex Bridge was regularly jammed with ships trying to enter and leave the small, shallow space, resuting in a situation whereby fewer than one in four ships arriving into the city chose to continue onwards from the mouth of Dublin Bay to Custom House Quay.
+The port at Essex Bridge was regularly jammed with ships trying to enter and leave the small, shallow space, resulting in a situation whereby fewer than one in four ships arriving into the city chose to continue onwards from the mouth of Dublin Bay to Custom House Quay.
 The increase in the size of ships meant they were often even unable to approach the newer wharfs further down the river nearer the sea, and instead would lay at anchor in the bay a mile below Ringsend where their cargo would be transferred to shore with great difficulty and at great expense.
 Even then the cargo had reached only the end of a long spit of land, separated from Dublin by a mile of strand covered at high tide, and much further away by the dry land route.